nwhitehead/pybook/README.md

 This will create a wheel file that needs to be copied to `static/lib/pyodide`.

+## Website

+The site is built using VueJS.
+This is my first VueJS project so organization is ongoing.
+I tried to split out components in a logical way.
+The main entry point is the `index.html` file.
+From there the VueJS application handles navigation internally.

 ## Unit Testing

 (Unit testing is setup but only covers some experimental parsing files at the moment).